Sanju7284/PowerBI-AdventureWorks-Cycle-Analysis/README.md

-# 🚴 Adventure Works Cycles Analysis
+# 🚴 Adventure Works Cycles Analysis|Power-BI

 Adventure Works is a **Microsoft sample database** that simulates a multinational manufacturing company producing and selling cycles and related products.
 In this project, I connected and shaped the raw data using **Power Query**, built a **relational data model**, and created **calculated fields with DAX measures**.